Zynkz/Staxolotl/README.md

     - Take images within one standard deviation from the mean sharpness
   - Reference image is defined as the current image in the display
     - An alignment point can be place on the images
-    - A radius can be selected which will which will be the reference frame for alignment
+    - A radius can be selected which will be  the reference frame for alignment
     - Alignment is done with a Fourier transform and cross phase correlation
   - Images can be stacked using mean stacking
     - Takes the average pixel intensity